ecological-cities/home2park/index.md

 To calculate the supply of each park attribute, we first calculate the pairwise distances between all buildings and parks (a distance matrix).
-This is supplied to the function `recre_supply()`.
+This output is supplied to the function `recre_supply()`.
 For example, we can calculate the supply of park *area* to each building.
 This supply value can then be multiplied by the population count per building, to obtain the total supply to all residents.

 ``` r
 # transform buildings & parks to projected crs